foryVERX/Overwatch-Server-Selector/README.md

 # Auto py to exe users

-if you want to convert py to exe follow the guide. note you need to know what are you doing if you are here (smile).
+If you want to convert py to exe follow the guide. note you need to know what are you doing if you are here (smile).

 1. Install Auto py to exe.